Correspondences acting on constant cycle curves on K3 surfaces: Correspondences on K3 surfaces of degree .

 \begin{proof} We first prove that $\pi_{1,J}$ is generically finite dominant of degree $2$.
 It follows from this that $J$ is $2$ dimensional.

+Notice that as observed above $X$ contains at most finitely many lines (see e.g. \cite{GR16}), and therefore it is enough to work with $J^0$.
 Let $p\in X$ be a general point.
-The fibre $\pi_{1,J}^{-1}(p)$ of $p$ is parameterized by all lines in $\bP^3$ intersecting $p$ with multiplicity at least $3$.
-Any of these lines will in fact intersect $X$ in exactly one more point $q$ (not necessarily distinct from $p$), defining a point $(p,q)$ of the fibre.
+The fiber $\pi_{1,J}^{-1}(p)$ of $p$ is parameterized by all lines in $\bP^3$ intersecting $p$ with multiplicity at least $3$.
+Any of these lines will in fact intersect $X$ in exactly one more point $q$ (not necessarily distinct from $p$), defining a point $(p,q)$ of the fiber.
 Now notice that any line intersecting $p$ with multiplicity at least $2$ must lie in the tangent space $T_pX$.
 Therefore we have reduced the problem to counting lines in $T_pX$ intersecting $p$ with multiplicity $3$.

 Consider the quartic plane curve $Q_p=T_{p,X}\cap X\subseteq T_{p,X}$ cut out by the tangent space $T_{p,X}$.
 By definition the curve $Q_p$ is singular at $p$.
 We know that any line in $T_pX$ through $p$ intersects $p$ with multiplicity at least $2$.
 Among them, the lines determining the tangent cone of $Q_p$ at $p$ are exactly those intersecting $p$ with multiplicity at least $3$.
 In conclusion, we need to determine the number of lines generating the tangent cone, counted without multiplicity.
-A double line will in fact determine only one point on the fibre $\pi_{1,J}^{-1}(p)$.
+A double line will in fact determine only one point on the fiber $\pi_{1,J}^{-1}(p)$.

-Now for a general $p$, $Q_p$ is irredubible and $p$ is a node of $Q_p$.
+Now for a general $p$, $Q_p$ is irreducible and $p$ is a node of $Q_p$.
 Thus the tangent cone is generated by two distinct lines $l_1,l_2$, each of them intersecting $X$ in exactly one more point different from $p$.
-We obtain two points $q_1,q_2$ that must be distinct by construction and so the fibre $\pi_{1,J}^{-1}(p)$ is given by two points $(p,q_1)$,$(p,q_2)$.
+We obtain two points $q_1,q_2$ that must be distinct by construction and so the fiber $\pi_{1,J}^{-1}(p)$ is given by two points $(p,q_1)$,$(p,q_2)$.

 This proves that $\pi_{1,J}$ is generically finite of degree $2$.